charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Final2017.md

 - Delete a record in **localStorage**.
 - Extra Credit: Update a record in the database.
 - Extra Credit: Delete a record

+## Platforms

+- CongressAddress and CongressServer on Linux
+  - You can develop on Mac or Windows, but I will run them on Linux
+  - This should just work.
+But you might want to try it to be sure.
+  - Windows users watch for casing issues.
+On Linux, **MyFile.js** is not the same as **myFile.js**.
+It will be the same on Windows, but not on Linux.
+- Have a final build of CongressAddress talking to mlab on Heroku
+- Have something that talks to mlab on CongressNative running on Expo.
+  - If it shows even two fields from the database on a single component, then that is fine.
+  - You don't need to duplicate all of CongressAddress

+## Turn it in

+In your repository, in **master**, in a branch called **final**, or in both.

+Add, commit, push.
+Branch and/or tag.
+Push your branch and/or tag.

+Specify, in the following format, at the top of your comments, on the text page of the Canvas submission process, the following:

+- Branch and/or tag
+- CongressAddress folder
+- CongressServer folder
+- CongressNative folder
+- A link to your program running on Heroku.

+Optional, include a commit number.

+In your repository, in a folder off the root called images, Include these screenshots:

+- CongressAddress running on your development machine and displaying a record from the database.
+- The bash command line where your server is running as it looks right after you ask for **all-data**.
+- Your program on Heroku.
+- Your program on your phone.